Buszewicz/simple-data-structures-made-in-c/README.md

-# Date structures made in c
+# Data structures made in c
 feel free to use